atotic/gesturion/README.md

   Serious implementation.
 Covers most of the usual gestures.
 I am having a hard time navigating TS/Svelte code.
 Gestures are dispatched as events.
 I am curious how they do memory management.
 Not using pointercapture.

 ## DONE
+Apr-30 test.description can be used as name
+Apr-30 testSwipeLtr fully featured
 Apr-26 npm run test will run Selenium, and display results Apr-26 Add window.onerror to testFramework to catch uncaught errors Apr-26 GestureEffect.ANIM_TIME